-- A. The needs of all road users (drivers, bicyclists, and pedestrians) should be assessed such that appropriate advance notice is given and clearly defined alternative paths are provided. - B. The cooperation of the various news media should be sought in publicizing the existence of and reasons for temporary traffic control zones because news releases can assist in keeping the road users well informed. - C. The needs of abutting property owners, residents, and businesses should be assessed and appropriate accommodations made. - D. The needs of emergency service providers (police, fire, and medical) should be assessed and appropriate coordination and accommodations made.

-- E. The needs of railroads and transit should be assessed and appropriate coordination and accommodations made. - F. The needs of operators of commercial vehicles such as buses and large trucks should be assessed and appropriate accommodations made.
+- A. The cooperation of the various news media should be sought in publicizing the existence of and reasons for temporary traffic control zones because news releases can assist in keeping the road users well informed. - B. The needs of abutting property owners, residents, and businesses should be assessed and appropriate accommodations made. - C. The needs of emergency service providers (police, fire, and medical) should be assessed and appropriate coordination and accommodations made. - D. The needs of railroads and transit should be assessed and appropriate coordination and accommodations made.